VolmitSoftware/Iris/README.md

         4. Use `CTRL + X`, then Press `Y`, Then `ENTER`
         5. Quit & Reopen Terminal and verify with `echo $JAVA_HOME`.
 It should print a directory
 3. If this is your first time building Iris for MC 1.18+ run `gradlew setup` inside the root Iris project folder.
-   Otherwise skip this step.
+   Otherwise, skip this step.
 Grab a coffee, this may take up to 5 minutes depending on your cpu & internet connection.
-4. Once the project is setup, run `gradlew iris`
+4. Once the project has setup, run `gradlew iris`
 5. The Iris jar will be placed in `Iris/build/Iris-XXX-XXX.jar` Enjoy!
 Consider supporting us by buying it on spigot!

 ### IDE Builds (for development)